 Frances Ferguson, executive director of the Salem Museum and Historical Society, has teamed up with local authors, including longtime community leader Dan Smith, for a new author/reader event, READ LOCAL: A Celebration of Local Authors.

-BOOK CITY ★ Roanoke caught up with the nonprofit leader to find out what to expect on MAY 20 and why the event is a great fit for the Salem Museum.
+BOOK CITY ★ Roanoke caught up with the nonprofit leader to find out what to expect at why the event is a great fit for the Salem Museum.

 BCR: The initial response for READ LOCAL has been very positive.
 What are the your goals for it?